I-Zaifa/psx-analyzer/README.md

 # PSX Analyzer
 A complete analysis dashboard for the *Pakistan Stock Exchange*.
 It pulls real market data for 600+ listed companies, beep-boops the numbers, and gives you an interactive web dashboard you can browse locally or deploy to where ever the fuck.

+## Made using Antigravity and updated/fixes done by copilot.
+Run using Github actions.

 ---

 ## includes: